CMakePP/CMaize/docs/src/background/cmake_package_manager.rst

 based :term:`API`.
 Key to this effort is establishing a package manager component (see :ref:`designing_cmaizes_packagemanager_component`).
 By default the package manager component uses what we call CMake's built-in package manager functions, `find_package` and `FetchContent`.
 Admittedly, these functions are not usually discussed in this manner and the purpose of this page is to explain how CMaize maps CMake's existing functions to a package manager.

+TODO: Finish me!!!